0mBudsMann/GameSense-Adobe/main_function.md

 7. **Interpolation**: The shuttlecock's tracking path is smoothed using `interpolate_shuttle_tracking` to provide a more visually accurate representation.

 8. **Output Video**: All annotated frames are compiled into a final video with the same FPS as the input.

+9. **Real-time Commentary**: Already generated commentary using threading, are now added to video at respective timestamp.